 The Group has entered into foreign exchange contracts to hedge the exchange rate risk arising from purchases or contracts that are denominated in foreign currencies, which are designated as cash flow hedges at inception and tested for effectiveness at each reporting date.
 The economic relationship between the hedged item and hedging instruments is established based on the currency, amount and timing of the respective cash flows.
 It is the Group's policy to match the key terms of the foreign exchange contract with the underlying transaction and apply a hedge ratio of 1:1 on the base contract.
 The entire forward rate of the foreign exchange contracts is designated to hedge the base contract currency risk.
-As at year end, the underlying purchases are assessed to remain highly probable and the amount accumulated in equity will be reclassified to profit and loss or assets when the underlying transaction affects profit and loss or result in acquisition of non-financial assets.
+As at year end, the underlying purchases are assessed to remain highly probable and the amount accumulated in equity will be reclassified to profit and loss or assets when the underlying transaction of non-financial assets.